BestTimesToVisit.com Logo

 Airport Taxis (Harry Mwanga Nkumbula International Airport - LVI)

-These are the most straightforward way to get from the airport to your accommodation in Livingstone.
-Taxis are readily available outside the arrivals hall and are the most convenient option after a long flight.
+These are the most straightforward way to get from the airport to your accommodation in Livingstone, the town closest to Victoria Falls.
+Taxis are readily available upon arrival and can be negotiated for a fair price.

-Cost:Approximately $20-$30 USD to Livingstone town, but always agree on the price before starting your journey.
+Cost:Approximately $20-30 USD one way to Livingstone town, but always negotiate before starting your journey.

 Walking